mstksg/inCode/copy/entries/verified-instances.md

 Disclaimer
 ----------

-Don't do this in actual code please.
+Don't do this in actual code, please.
+This post started off as an April Fools joke that accidentally compiled correctly for reasons which I cannot explain.

-But definitely do it for fun!
+Don't do this in actual code, but definitely do it for fun!
 The code in this post is available [here][source] if you want to play around!